codenvibes/CS/02 SECURITY FOUNDATIONS/THM - PRINCIPLES OF SECURITY.md

 ## 2. The CIA Triad

-The CIA triad is an information security model that is used in consideration throughout creating a security policy.
+The DECIA Triad is a foundational model in information security that represents the three core principles used to guide policies, practices, and controls for protecting information and systems

 This model has an extensive background, ranging from being used in 1998.

 This history is because the security of information (information security) does not start and/or end with cybersecurity, but instead, applies to scenarios like filing, record storage, etc.